top of page

 This novel also requires an awful lot of reading between the lines.
 I don't know if the other novel(s) set in the same town would answer questions for me (although it does state it can be read alone).
 I also don't know that I'm very interested in learning more.

 For the most part, this felt like an intrusive look into people's private lives at a very bad point in time.
 I don't know if I was supposed to learn something from it?
 It felt alternatingly intrusive and repetitive.
-Like looking through the curtains of the same house every night, but each night they're just watch TV.
+Like looking through the curtains of the same house every night, but each night they're just watching TV.

 Recent Posts